Welch's t-test

-In statistics, Welch's t-test, or unequal variances t-test, is a two-sample location test which is used to test the (null) hypothesis that two populations have equal means.
-It is named for its creator, Bernard Lewis Welch, is an adaptation of Student's t-test, and is more reliable when the two samples have unequal variances and possibly unequal sample sizes.
+Welch's t-test, or unequal variances t-test in statistics is a two-sample location test which is used to test the (null) hypothesis that two populations have equal means.
+It is named for its creator, Bernard Lewis Welch, and is an adaptation of Student's t-test, and is more reliable when the two samples have unequal variances and possibly unequal sample sizes.
 These tests are often referred to as "unpaired" or "independent samples" t-tests, as they are typically applied when the statistical units underlying the two samples being compared are non-overlapping.
 Given that Welch's t-test has been less popular than Student's t-test and may be less familiar to readers, a more informative name is "Welch's unequal variances t-test" — or "unequal variances t-test" for brevity.
+Sometimes, it is referred as Satterthwaite or Welch–Satterthwaite test.

 Assumptions

 Student's t-test assumes that the sample means being compared for two populations are normally distributed, and that the populations have equal variances.
 Welch's t-test is designed for unequal population variances, but the assumption of normality is maintained.
 Welch's t-test is an approximate solution to the Behrens–Fisher problem.